📊 Quick Verdict:

 Here is what Podcastle costs in 2026.
 Let’s break it down.

-Free trial: Yes, 7-day free trial on paid plans.
+Free trial: Yes, a 7-day free trial on paid plans.
 No credit card required for the free plan.

 Money-back guarantee: 7-day money-back guarantee for new subscribers.

 ⚠️ Warning: Subscriptions auto-renew.
-Some users report difficulty canceling.
+Some users on G2 report the customer service team can be slow with cancellation refunds.
 Set a calendar reminder before your trial ends.

 Key Benefits of Podcastle